 Rather than succumb to the overwhelming feeling of post-summer depression, I thought I’d embrace it and take inspiration from my Autumnal surroundings with my make-up.
 Or maybe it was the fact that I’d recently purchased the Modern Renaissance eyeshadow palette from Anastasia Beverly Hills which features beautiful oranges and browns?!
 Either way, crisp Auburn shades were everywhere I turned, so it was only right that I had a play with these colours.

 This palette 100% goes down as my #DiscoveryOfTheMonth.
 I know it’s by no means the newest palette on the block, but the reason I chose it was for its vast and natural array of shades in comparison to ABH’s newest palettes Subculture & Prism.
 These two palettes are made up of more yellow and green shades which I feel are a little harder to work with for an eyeshadow amateur like myself.
-If I really wanted to, I could use Modern Renaissance on a daily basis – I can’t really see myself rocking a bright yellow or green on an everyday basis!
+If I really wanted to, I could use Modern Renaissance on a daily basis – I can’t really see myself rocking a bright yellow or green everyday!
 Even that pink is a little wilder than normal for me!

-Nevertheless I didn’t let the brightness scare me; the shadows are super easy to blend and build-able which is exactly what is needed if you are still mastering the art of eyeshadow like myself.
+Nevertheless I didn’t let the brightness scare me; the shadows are super easy to blend and buildable which is exactly what is needed if you are still mastering the art of eyeshadow like myself.
 I also think I find Modern Renaissance a lot easier to use than most of my other palettes because of my new eyeshadow brush set from Spectrum (pictured above.)
 Obviously figuring out what each brush is for took some serious practising, but all I can say is what a mistake simply using 2 eyeshadow brushes for the past few years was!
-View the 8 Piece brush set here.
+You can purchase the 8 Piece brush set here.